 Leaking is back.
 Today, all the best stories are based on leaks.
 Journalists are discovering that if the EPA press office puts out a story, it probably isn't news and may not even be true.

 For some while it's been pretty clear that reporters have only slim chances of getting useful help from the US EPA press office — or the equivalent at many (not all) other agencies.
 If you expect nothing from the press office, you will rarely be disappointed.
+But don't be afraid of them; that's what they want.
+Here are some pro tips to aid your reporting.

-This is a list of resources mentioned in the Oct.
+Here is a list of resources mentioned in the Oct.
 6, 2017, concurrent session on "Working Around PIOs Who Don’t Live Up to Their Titles" at the SEJ Annual Conference in Pittsburgh.

 SEJ brought 44 member journalists to Dallas, Texas, April 20-23, 2017 for an expenses-paid workshop to examine the changing landscape of environmental regulation.
 Attendees heard from top experts in environmental law and the science of communicating to news consumers, as well as receiving training in FOIA, databases and key digital storytelling tools.
 Here are resources and tools from the workshop to aid you in your reporting.
 Photo: UC Berkeley prof/linguist George Lakoff; courtesy of Dale Willman.